 Teacher: Kjell ERICSON

-Course Code: JK21003
+Course Code: JK40002

-This seminar introduces students to issues related to the historical study of animals..
+This seminar introduces students to issues related to the historical study of animals.

 Animal history and the wider category of animal studies are areas of increased academic and popular interest, yet both encompass a wide range of approaches.
 In this course, we will examine persistent historical problems: defining (human and non-human) animals, living alongside them, working with them, fighting against them, memorializing them, and eating them.
-The course will make use of the explosive growth in English-language studies of animals in and around the Japanese archipelago.
-In so doing, it will allow students to consider how human-animal relationships have changed alongside political, cultural, and economic developments in Japan, East Asia, and the Pacific Ocean world.
+The course will make use of the explosive growth in English-language studies of

 Classes will include discussion of books, articles, and films.
 The final project asks students to research the regional and transnational histories of institutions, spaces, and practices related to animals in the Kyoto area.